iterorganization/IMAS-ParaView/docs/source/training_batch.rst

         - SOLPS example case for pulse 123363.
         - SOLPS example case for pulse 123364.

 #.
-Alternatively, if you are dealing with a large data set or you want to load many different URIs, it is possible to run using a SLURM job.
-For example:
+Alternatively, if you are working with a large data set in an HPC environment or you want to load many different URIs, it is possible to submit this script to a batch system.
+For example, using SLURM:

    .. code-block:: bash